New York Harbor

 Waterfront Parks and Access

-Numerous parks and public access points line the harbor shores.
-In Manhattan, Battery Park offers views across Upper New York Bay to the Statue of Liberty and Staten Island.
-Brooklyn Bridge Park and waterfront areas in Red Hook and Sunset Park provide Brooklyn residents and visitors with harbor access and views.
+Many of the best harbor experiences come from shore.
+In Lower Manhattan, The Battery offers classic views across Upper New York Bay toward the Statue of Liberty and Staten Island.
+In Brooklyn, waterfront destinations such as Brooklyn Bridge Park, Red Hook, and Sunset Park provide memorable outlooks over working piers and open harbor waters.

 Contemporary Challenges and Future Outlook